maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 Archive configuration
 =====================

-The Archiefvernietigingscomponent only offers cases of which the archive action date has passed, to prevent destruction of cases before their scheduled archiving.
-This is annoying for testing purposes, so the Archiefvernietigingscomponent supports specifying the "current date".
+The ArchiefBeheerComponent only offers cases of which the archive action date has passed, to prevent destruction of cases before their scheduled archiving.
+This is annoying for testing purposes, so the ArchiefBeheerComponent supports specifying the "current date".

 Navigate to **Configuratie > Archiveringsconfiguratie** to specify the "current date".